dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 When reading a text file, you can read the entire file contents with `readAsText()`.
 When the individual lines are important, you can use `readAsLines()`.
-In both cases, a Future object is returned that provides the the contents of the file as one or more strings.
+In both cases, a Future object is returned that provides the contents of the file as one or more strings.

 {% highlight dart %}